-This is a fantastic baked cheesecake with a chocolate cookie crust and berry topping.
-A great flavor combination that is always a crowd-pleaser.
-It requires no water bath and freezes beautifully so you can make it ahead.
+This is a fantastic baked cheesecake with a chocolate cookie crust and berry topping—a great flavor combination that is always a crowd-pleaser.
+It requires no water bath and freezes beautifully, so you can make it ahead.
 Bake it the traditional way in a round pan or use a rectangular one, and cut it into squares to serve at larger gatherings and potlucks.

 This is my best cheesecake recipe, the one I always go to.
-The one that has people asking for the recipe all the time.
-Or rather, asking me to make it for them, since, you know, you are 'the baker' in the family.
+The one that has people asking for the recipe all the time—or rather, asking me to make it for them since, you know, you are 'the baker' in the family.

 Most of my other cheesecake recipes in this blog are based on this one, like the very popular Oreo Cheesecake.

-The filling is wonderfully traditional and greatly enhanced by the chocolate cookie base and a mixed berry topping.
 Chocolate, cheesecake, and berries together are a fantastic idea.
-And these cheesecake bars are creamy, cheesy, not too sweet, and enough to feed a small crowd.
+And these cheesecake bars are creamy, not too sweet and enough to feed a small group.

 - Topping: can be made ahead and kept refrigerated for a week or frozen for at least a month.